symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 * Guide: :doc:`Converting an account to multisignature <../account/converting-an-account-to-multisig>`

-2. Multi-Signature transactions work with :doc:`AggregateTransactions <../../concepts/aggregate-transaction>`.
+2. Multi-Signature transactions work with :doc:`aggregate transactions <../../concepts/aggregate-transaction>`.

 The new AggregateTransaction permits to wrap multiple transactions together involving different participants.
 If all the participants cosign the aggregate, the inner transactions are included atomically in the block.
 Otherwise, none of the transactions will get confirmed.